 Late returns (aka cash returns or wire transfer failures) are not exported to NetSuite.
 In other words if a payment has been made in Spendesk and immediately exported to NetSuite as Bill Payment, we do not void it (due to a technical limitation) when a late return notification comes.
 Customers will need to void Bill Payments manually in NetSuite when they are notified or a late return or detect a late return during monthly reconciliation exercise.

-Vendor Bills are created in NetSuite with Expenses inside (as opposed to Items, since Spendesk operates in terms of expenses):
+Vendor Bills are created in NetSuite in Expenses and Items (as opposed to Items, since Spendesk operates in terms of expenses):

 Card purchases and expense reports are always exported in wallet currency.
-If “Export in declared currency BK2.0” feature is granted, then we export invoices in their declared currency (as opposed to wallet currency).
+If our option “Export in declared currency” feature is granted by your CSM or support team, then we export invoices in their declared currency (as opposed to wallet currency).